This Day In Music: August 20

 August 20, 1939 ~ Jazz trumpeter Enrico Rava born in Trieste, Italy ~ Started on trombone, changed to trumpet after hearing Miles Davis.
 Has worked with John Abercrombie, Andrea Centazzo, Gil Evans, Richard Galliano, Joe Henderson, Joe Lovano, Pat Metheny, Michel Petrucciani, Cecil Taylor, Miroslav Vitous, Carla Bley, Lee Konitz, Jeannie Lee, Paul Motian, Roswell Rudd, Stefano Bollani, Gato Barbieri, Aldo Romano, Eberhard Weber, and others

 August 20, 1937 ~ Jazz trumpeter Johnny Dunn passed away in Paris, France ~ Critically compared to King Oliver and Louis Armstrong.
 One of the first to use a plunger, a style copied by Tricky Sam Nanton, the effect later became known as the wah-wah effect.
 Best known for his work in the 1920s with Perry Bradford, Mamie Smith, Jelly Roll Morton, James P Johnson, Fats Waller, Noble Sissle, Elmer Chambers, Charlie Dixon, Herb Flemming, Sam Wooding, Garvin Bushell, and Edith Wilson.
-Retired from music by the late 1920s.
+Retired from music by the late-1920s.
 His style out of fashion and largely forgotten Dunn would pass away of tuberculosis at age 40 ~ Dunn was born in 1897

 August 20, 1935 ~ Composer, conductor Otakar Ostrcil passed away in Prague, Czechoslovakia ~ Influenced by Gustav Mahler, Richard Strauss and Arnold Schoenberg.
 Considered one of the leading composers in Czech Modernism, alongside Josef Suk and Vítezslav Novák.
 Best known for his symphonic works Impromptu, Suite In C Minor and Symfonietta and his operas Poupé and Honzovo Kralovstvi ~ Ostrcil was born in 1879